 Rule #2: Getting the dosage right is critically important to achieving success with CBD.
 Its importance is often overlooked or understated.
 Many new users don’t take the time to find their optimal dose and just declare that CBD doesn’t work for them.
 In reality, it may have worked if they had followed the process to find their optimal dose.

 Rule #3: It is typically best to start low and gradually increase the dosage over time until you find your optimal dose where you get the desired results.
 Less is often more when it comes to CBD dosing.
 Patience is also essential during the process.
 While some people get results immediately, it’s more common for it to take several days or even weeks.

 The Importance of Finding Your Optimal Dose

-Taking either too low of a dose or too high of a dose will not give you the best chance of success with CBD.
-If your dose is too small, you may not feel any effects at all.
-And if your dose is too high, you may experience undesirable results such as headaches, nausea or a general worsening of symptoms.
+Taking either too low or too high of a dose is the #1 mistake made by new users.
+If your dose is too low, you may not feel any effects at all.
+And if your dose is too high, you may experience undesirable side effects such as headaches, nausea or a general worsening of symptoms.

-The bell curve graph below is a visual representation of dosage levels and expected benefits from CBD.
-The obvious goal is to find your optimal dose that gives you the highest benefits.
+The bell curve graph below is a visual representation of CBD dosage levels and expected benefits.
+Your goal is to find your optimal CBD dose that gives you the highest benefit.
 The green vertical line expresses this point in the center of the graph.

 CBD Dosage Calculator